danijar/granular/README.md

 ## Formats

-Bags does not impose a serialization solution on the user.
+Granular does not impose a serialization solution on the user.
 Any words can be used as types, as long as an encoder and decoder is provided.

 Examples of encode and decode functions for common types are provided in